Alfred Swan: Professional life in the United States

 His theory and composition classes at both Swarthmore and Haverford attracted thousands of undergraduate students for whom this was their first taste of music outside of AM radio, records and concerts, and certainly their first exposure to classical music.
 Many of them remained in touch with Swan over the decades and among them were two Haverford undergraduates named John Davison and Truman Bullard.
 Davison followed Swan to eventually teach at Haverford and became the Chairman of the Music Department until his passing in the 1980s.
-Bullard became Chairman of the Music Department at Dickinson College in Carlisle, PA, where he continues as Professor Emeritus and mentor and friend to countless musical Dickinsonians.
+Bullard became Chairman of the Music Department at Dickinson College in Carlisle, PA.

 During the late 1950s and 1960s, he and his wife would travel most summers back to Europe where he would meet life-long colleagues and collaborators.
 His son Alexis had been sent to boarding school in England in 1962 and they would meet him during his summer holidays and stay 5–6 weeks each year in the South of France where Swan taught a course in composition at Aix-Marseille University in Nice.
-The family stayed over those summer months in small Russian pensions/boarding houses first in Cannes and then in nearby Juan-les-Pins.
 He would lecture to a class of French college students while Jane illustrated his points with chosen musical selections played back on the portable Wollensak tape recorder Jane brought along.

-He died at the age of 79 in Haverford, Pennsylvania, USA.
+He died just before his 80th birthday, while composing at the piano, in Haverford, Pennsylvania, USA.